 A trade trigger is a precise event that tells you to get into or out of a trade, right now.
-It helps avoid getting in or out too early, too late, skipping trades, or taking trades you shouldn’t.
+It helps avoid getting in or out too early or too late, skipping trades, or taking trades you shouldn’t.

 You need a trade trigger in real-time to let you know right now is the time to act.
 It is a precise event that triggers your action.
 Until that time, you have done your analysis but there is no action yet.
-It also should be visible on historical charts, so that you can backtest and verify if the trade trigger (and your strategy) works.
+A trade trigger should also be visible on historical charts so that you can backtest and verify if the trade trigger (and your strategy) works.

-Without a trade trigger you may delay entry, take trades too early, skip trades, or take trades that aren’t part of a strategy.
-A trade trigger is your call to action, and tells you to sit on your hands if there is no trade trigger.
+Without a trade trigger you may enter trades too late, take trades too early, skip trades, or take trades that aren’t part of a strategy.
+A trade trigger is your call to action, and tells you to sit on your hands if there’s no trade trigger.

 Creating Trade Triggers

 Trade triggers can be simple or complex.
-One isn’t necessarily better than the other, it just depends on the strategy we want to use.
-The trader trigger is a part of the strategy.
+One isn’t necessarily better than another, it just depends on the strategy we want to use.
+The trader trigger is part of a strategy.

 A strategy without trade triggers is based on whim.
 You buy and sell when you feel like it, but those actions aren’t necessarily based on a proven winning method.
 A strategy, with trade triggers, can be tested for profitability, it can be replicated, and it can be tweaked to improve performance.
 Trades based on whim can’t do those things.